shakes76/PatternAnalysis-2023/recognition/Siamese_46417259/README.md

 ### Results
 The Siamese network is trained with a batch size of 32.
 As the dataset for the Siamese network supplies paired images, the batch size of 32 corresponds to 64 images in the GPU at any one time.
 Ultimately, it was found that 15 epochs of Siamese training for the embedding network resulted in the best classifier accuracy regardless of the number of epochs used to train the classifier.
-This is despite the fact that the Siamese network appears to overfit the training data after 9 to 11 epochs of training in the loss plot below (note that the x-axis of the plot is 0-indexed).
+The training and validation loss plot is shown below.

 ![Training and validation loss plot for the overall Siamese network, showing validation loss diverging from training loss from around epochs 9 to 11](assets/Siamese_loss_after_15_epochs.png)
 <sub>Training and validation loss plot for the overall Siamese network</sub>